The Who, What, Where and How of WEST

 - Loan the physical issue or volume to the borrowing institution for building use only

-See the Access Guidelines for WEST Archives for more details.
+See the WEST Access Policy for more details.

 Are any special procedures required to obtain a print volume?

-WEST materials should be loaned using existing ILL procedures, and might include the use of Group Access Catalog (GAC) features to facilitate identifying WEST and other shared print materials.
+WEST materials should be loaned using existing ILL procedures, and might include the use of OCLC Profiled Group features to facilitate identifying WEST and other shared print materials.

 What digitized journal collections are represented in WEST?